ergawy/llvm-project/flang/docs/DoConcurrentConversionToOpenMP.md

 ---
 ```

-This document seeks to describe the effort to parallelize `do concurrent` loops by mapping them to OpenMP worksharing constructs.
-The goals of this document are:
+This document seeks to describe the effort to parallelize `do concurrent` loops
+by mapping them to OpenMP worksharing constructs.
+The goals of this document
+are:
-* Describe how to instruct `flang-new` to map `DO CONCURENT` loops to OpenMP constructs.
+* Describing how to instruct `flang-new` to map `DO CONCURENT` loops to OpenMP
+  constructs.
-* Track the current status of such mapping.
+* Tracking the current status of such mapping.
-* Describe the limitations of the current implmenentation.
+* Describing the limitations of the current implmenentation.
-* Describe next steps.
+* Describing next steps.

 ## Usage

-In order to enable `do concurrent` to OpenMP mapping, `flang-new` adds a new compiler flag: `-fdo-concurrent-parallel`.
+In order to enable `do concurrent` to OpenMP mapping, `flang-new` adds a new
+compiler flag: `-fdo-concurrent-parallel`.
 This flags has 3 possible values:
 1. `host`: this maps `do concurent` loops to run in parallel on the host CPU.
    This maps such loops to the equivalent of `omp parallel do`.
-2. `device`: this maps `do concurent` loops to run in parallel on a device (GPU).
-This maps such loops to the equivalent of `omp target teams distribute parallel do`.
+2. `device`: this maps `do concurent` loops to run in parallel on a device
+   (GPU).
+This maps such loops to the equivalent of `omp target teams
+   distribute parallel do`.
 3. `none`: this disables `do concurrent` mapping altogether.
-In such case, such loops are emitted as sequential loops.
+In such case, such
+   loops are emitted as sequential loops.

-The above compiler switch is currently avaialble only when OpenMP is also enable.
-So you need to privde the following to flang in order to enable it:
+The above compiler switch is currently avaialble only when OpenMP is also
+enabled.
+So you need to provide the following options to flang in order to
+enable it:
 ```
 flang-new ... -fopenmp -fdo-concurrent-parallel=[host|device|none] ...
 ```

 ## Current status

-Under the hood, `do concurrent` mapping is implemented in the `DoConcurrentConversionPass`.
-This is still an experimental pass which means that:
+Under the hood, `do concurrent` mapping is implemented in the
+`DoConcurrentConversionPass`.
+This is still an experimental pass which means
+that:
 * It has been tested in a very limited way so far.
 * It has been tested on simple synthetic inputs.

-To describe current status in more detail, following is a description of how the pass currently behaves for single-range loops and then for multi-range loops.
+To describe current status in more detail, following is a description of how
+the pass currently behaves for single-range loops and then for multi-range
+loops.

 ### Single-range loops